Devansh-awat/greenbotics/README.md

 ## Our Printed Circuit Board (PCB)

-In our first draft of the robot, there were a lot of criss-crossing wires between many different components.
+In our first draft of the robot, there were many criss-crossing wires between many different components.
 There was no clear arrangement for the wires, making the robot very messy and confusing to change.
 During practice runs, wires would routinely get loose, making it very difficult to troubleshoot errors.

 To solve this, we designed a PCB which cleanly connected all of our components together, making the robot far cleaner and reliable.